cilegordev/dotfiles/README.md

 Forked from [JaKooLit](https://github.com/JaKooLit/Hyprland-Dots) and i'm remake it almost 90%

-I can't promise whether these dotfiles work on other machines. and I configured it for 1366x768 not for below or above and maybe it needs a little change in some aspects.
+**I can't promise if these dotfiles work on other device. and I configured it for 1366x768 not for below or above it and maybe need a little change in some aspects.**

 [![Repository status](https://repology.org/badge/vertical-allrepos/hyprland.svg)](https://repology.org/project/hyprland/versions)